-Matt Maroon is a 2006 graduate of the University of Dayton, USA who before heading to law school decided to undertake a year of service.
-He contacted the Marianist brothers, who are also the proprietors of the University of Dayton, and set up an independent program in Malawi.
-One year turned into many.
+Matt Maroon is a 2006 graduate of the University of Dayton, USA.
+Before going to law school, he decided to undertake a year of service abroad.
+He arranged a one-year program in Malawi, with the help of the Marianist brothers from the University of Dayton.
+What was meant to be a one-year stay in Malawi turned into two.

-From 2006 to 2008, during his time with the Marianists, Matt served as Chief Financial Officer and Acting Director of Miracle Technical College for Orphans.
-Concurrently, he taught secondary school social studies and biology at Chaminade Boarding School and was in charge of a Women’s Empowerment Program which allocated micro-credit loans to widows and orphans.
-During the hunger months, Matt managed a grain distribution program in rural Malawi which provided sustenance to over 1500 families who would have otherwise risked starvation.
+During his time with the Marianists, Matt served as Chief Financial Officer and Acting Director of Miracle Technical College for Orphans.
+Concurrently, he taught social studies and biology at Chaminade Boarding School and was in charge of a women’s empowerment program which allocated micro-credit loans to widows and orphans.
+During the hunger months, which is the time in Malawi before harvests when country-wide food storages are low or emptied, Matt managed a grain distribution program which provided sustenance to over 1,500 families who would have otherwise risked starvation.

-Following work on his master’s degree at the University of Cincinnati (2008-9) in Cultural and Applied Anthropology, where he also worked full time as a live-in residential house parent in a group home for inner-city boys, Matt returned to Malawi and established a lodge called Maji Zuwa, which means “water and sun” in the local language, Tumbuka.
-Maji Zuwa is a community hub where visitors and local people can come together to work on development projects.
-Matt also founded the non-profit organization Determined to Develop in order to support the development work of surrounding villages and Malawi as a whole.
+Following the completion of his graduate studies in Cultural and Applied Anthropology at the University of Cincinnati, where he also worked full-time as a residential house parent in a group home for inner-city boys, Matt returned to Malawi.
+He established a lodge called Maji Zuwa, which means “water and sun” in the local language of ChiTumbuka, which serves as a community hub where people can come together to work on development projects.
+At the same time, Matt founded the non-profit organization, Determined to Develop, to support the development work of surrounding villages and Malawi as a whole.